 UKIP’s general election candidate for the Isle of Wight said last weekend’s European election results showed voters put no trust in the empty promises of the old parties.

-As reported, there was a huge swing in the voting for the party compared with 2009.
+, there was a huge swing in the voting for the party compared with 2009.
 UKIP attracted more than 40 per cent of the vote on the Island, beating the Conservatives, with 26 per cent, into second.

 In a statement issued today (Wednesday) prospective parliamentary candidate Iain McKie said: "I expect that we will hear from the old parties that they intend to listen to the voice of Euroscepticism, and act upon it, and plenty will try and emphasise their so-called Eurosceptic credentials.